Blind Quality Enhancement of Compressed Video via Fine-Grained Degradation-Guided Sequential Inference: Related Work

 \section{Related Work}

 \textbf{Non-Blind Video Quality Enhancement.} Recent multi-frame deep learning methods for QECV mainly fall into two types: local motion compensation and global context modeling.
 The former aligns neighboring frames using optical flow, motion vectors, or offset fields to aggregate temporal information~\cite{yang2018mfqe,luo2022coarse,peng2022ovqe}, but struggles with long-range dependencies due to limited receptive fields.
 To mitigate this, deformable convolutions~\cite{deng2020spatio} are introduced to adaptively enhance temporal aggregation.
+Liu et al.~\cite{liu2024enlarged} proposed an enlarged motion-aware and frequency-aware network that enhanced motion compensation by incorporating enlarged receptive fields and frequency-domain information.
 The latter leverages frame-wise global similarity.
-Xu et al. (2019) proposed a non-local LSTM-based approach, albeit with high computational cost.
+Xu et al.~\cite{xu2019non} proposed a non-local LSTM-based approach, albeit with high computational cost.
 With the advent of vision Transformers, TVQE~\cite{10332936} applied Swin Transformer to QECV for efficient global modeling.
 Subsequent works~\cite{zhang2023video,yu2024multi} further improved performance via local-global fusion and advanced window strategies.
 However, these non-blind methods are highly QP-sensitive and often degrade under mismatched compression levels.